OKR Planning: 12 Tips for Small Businesses

 OKR PLanning: Secrets To Success

-We wanted to write down the lessons we’ve learned from years of quarterly OKR planning so that other small businesses can avoid making the mistakes we’ve made.
+These are the 12 lessons we have learned from years of OKR goal planning.
 From leadership buy-in to goal visibility and project breakdown, these are the top things we think you should know about OKR management.

 #1 - Make it Visual

 Originally, we tracked OKRs in documents or established them verbally.
-This made it very difficult to visualize what exactly we as a company are working toward, especially for the team members that may not have been a part of the planning process from beginning to end.
+This made it challenging to visualize what exactly we as a company are working toward, particularly for employees not involved in the planning process from start to finish.

 What We Learned.
-It’s important for individuals to understand how their work is feeding directly into our collective, shared company Objectives.
-To do that, we have an OKR bubble chart that very clearly helps teams see the big-picture view of how each KR feeds into an O.
+Individuals need to understand how their work is feeding directly into our collective, shared company Objectives.
+To do that, we have an OKR bubble chart that very clearly helps teams see the big-picture view of how each Key Result feeds into an Objective.

 #2 - Get Buy-In From All Teams

 What We Learned.
-Over the years we have found that all of the teams need to commit to the OKR process, and the best way to ensure this is to have full leadership buy-in.
-That means everyone is held accountable for updating the OKRs regularly.
-This is also important because we have many teams with overlapping quarterly goals that need to be able to monitor progress as the quarter unfolds.
+Over the years we have found that all teams need to commit to the OKR process.
+The best way to ensure this is to have full leadership buy-in.
+This is important because we have many teams with overlapping quarterly goals that need to be able to monitor progress as the quarter unfolds.

 #3 - Give Yourself Enough Time